Do Maine Coons Have Oily Fur?

 13. Other Underlying Conditions

-It is possible for a cat’s coat to become greasy due to a number of underlying health conditions, such as these common Maine Coon health problems.
+It is possible for a cat’s coat to become greasy due to several underlying health conditions, such as these common Maine Coon health problems.

 Therefore, if you are worried about your cat’s oily fur, make sure to schedule a vet appointment to rule out any dangerous health problems.

-More importantly, however, is the fact that oily fur is about more than your cat’s appearance; it is almost always a sign of poor hygiene or underlying conditions.
+Oily fur is more than your cat’s appearance since it is almost always a sign of poor hygiene or underlying conditions.

 Below are 7 great ways of treating your cat’s oily fur (source 1,2):